IX.A. General Information

 Unresolved obligations will be referred to the Office of the Vice President for Administration.

-Articles, book chapters, student papers, and non-copyrighted materials such as lecture notes and exams may be accessed 24 hours a day, seven days a week via Blackboard.
-Books, videos, DVDs, cassettes, CDs and other items (both from the Libraries and from instructors' personal collections) that have been placed "on reserve" by faculty to supplement classroom materials are available at the Bartle Library Circulation Desk or the UDC Information Services Desk.
+Copyright-compliant articles and book chapters may be accessed 24 hours a day, seven days a week via Blackboard.
+Books, videos, DVDs, cassettes, CDs and other items (both from the Libraries and from instructors' personal collections) that have been placed "on reserve" by faculty to supplement classroom materials are available at the Bartle Library Circulation Desk, the Newcomb Reading Room or the UDC Information Services Desk.
 The loan periods, established in consultation with the instructor, can be two hours, three hours (for media only), one day, or two days.
 For further information, see the Course Reserves web page at http://library.binghamton.edu/services/eres/.

 Interlibrary loan expands the range of research materials available for scholarship and instruction.
 Materials not owned by the University Libraries may be obtained from other state, national or international libraries.
 Binghamton faculty, staff and students can submit requests via ILLiad software, accessed from our library home page (http://library.binghamton.edu), using their university generated PODS username and password.
 We are members of several groups and library consortia, which help to facilitate resource sharing among its partners: SUNY, SCRLC (a regional group which includes Cornell); OCLC Research Libraries Group (RLG) Partnership, where membership includes on-site access privileges across member institutions; the Center for Research Libraries (CRL), which provides quick turnaround of materials and extended loan periods, and the Information Delivery Services Project (IDS) providing rapid access to materials across New York State.
 We will notify you, via e-mail, when items arrive.
 Articles/chapters can be accessed electronically and books/microfilm (returnable items) can be picked up at the Bartle Library Circulation Desk, the Science Library Information Services Desk or the UDC Information Services Desk during library hours.